emaste/CIS-Benchmark/FileSystemPermissions.markdown

 inadvertently or through malicious actions.

 #### Audit:
-Run the following command and verify the the read/write permissions are correct, and the owner and owner group are set to root and operator:
+Run the following command and verify the the read/write permissions are correct, and the owner and owner group are set to root and wheel:
 <pre><code># ls -l /etc/passwd
--rw-r--r-- 1 root operator [date and time] /etc/passwd</code></pre>
+-rw-r--r-- 1 root wheel [date and time] /etc/passwd</code></pre>

 #### Remediation:
 Run the following command to set permissions on /etc/passwd :
-<pre><code># chown root:operator /etc/passwd
+<pre><code># chown root:wheel /etc/passwd
 # chmod 644 /etc/passwd</code></pre>

 #### CIS Controls: